UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 $$

 For the RP2040, to generate this PWM signal, a *counter* is used.
+The PWM counter is controlled by these registers (`X` can be from 0-7, depending on the channel):

+- `CHX_CTR` - the actual value of the counter
+- `CHX_CC` - the value that the counter will compare to
+- `CHX_TOP` - the value at which the counter will reset (or *wrap*)

-When the counter is reset, the value of the output signal is 1.
-The counter counts up until it reaches a certain value, after which the value of the output signal becomes 0.
-The counter continues to count until the top (or until it overflows), and then the signal becomes 1 again.
-This way, by choosing the value that the counter should compare to, we set the duty cycle of the PWM signal.
+When `CHX_CTR` is reset, the value of the output signal is 1.
+The counter counts up until it reaches `CHX_CC`, after which the value of the output signal becomes 0.
+The counter continues to count until it reaches `CHX_TOP`, and then the signal becomes 1 again.
+This way, by choosing the value of `CHX_CC`, we set the duty cycle of the PWM signal.

 ![PWMRP2040](images/pwm_rp2040_example.png)